zdgriffith/pev-photons/TeVCat/README.md

 * stacking_test.py
     : stacked likelihood test for all H.E.S.S. sources considered.
 This saves the best fit TS, n_sources, and spectral index.
+* cluster_stacking_trials.py
+    : run background trials for the stacking test on the cluster.
 * plot_stacking_trials.py
     : plots the background trial TS distribution